wearereasonablepeople/bold-sounds/README.md

 - All `ambience-` sounds would play in a loop until a different ambience starts to play.

-- All `steps-` sounds would play until ambience starts to play.

 - All other sounds would just play once and can be combined with ambience or other sounds.

 ## Build